How cell phone boosters work is pretty simple. All the complexity operates behind the scenes to make them operate transparently and efficiently.

 When your phone transmits a signal back to the tower, the process is repeated in reverse order.

-A cell signal booster system comprises just three basic components, and coax cables to connect those components.
+A cell signal booster system is comprised by just three basic components, and coax cables to connect those components.

-2) The booster unit mounted in a utility closet or storage space.
+2) The booster unit is normally mounted in a utility closet or storage space.
 This unit amplifies the signal and passes it along another length of coax cable to . . .

-3) . . . the inside (or device-side) antenna mounted on an interior wall or on the ceiling which distributes the amplified signal to the interior space where cellular devices can use it.
+3) . . . the inside antenna mounted on an interior wall or on the ceiling which distributes the amplified signal to the interior space where cellular devices can use it.